Code of Conduct

 • Confidentiality

-• Privacy
+• Privacy protection

 • Intellectual property policies

-• Customer communication requirements
+• Customer communication standards

-• Conflict of interests
+• Conflict of interest guidelines

 Code of conduct examples